exercism/website-copy/pages/roadmap.md

 - There are lots of little issues that need resolving from the launch of v2.
 Anything tagged with `type/bug` on the exercism/exercism repo needs sorting.
 You can explore that list [here](https://github.com/exercism/exercism/issues?q=is%3Aissue+is%3Aopen+label%3Atype%2Fbug).
 - **Fix issues with exercises not being unlocked:** [#3867](https://github.com/exercism/exercism/issues/3867).

-### Teams

-We are building a dedicated site for teams.
-It will allow groups of people to complete exercises and mentor each other in a private space.
-We envision it being used by bootcamps, groups of friends, and colleagues at work.
-Teams on Exercism v1 was a really important feature for many people so restoring it is a top priority for us.
-We are close to launching and ironing out the last bugs.

 ### Abuse and quality control

 - **Add a button for mentors to report learners** [#4306](https://github.com/exercism/exercism/issues/4306).